Kotlin/kotlinx.serialization/docs-website/topics/alternative-serialization-formats.md

     }
     ```

-4. Add an inline overload to make serialization easier to call:
+4. Add an inline overload that uses `serializer()` with a reified type parameter, so callers don't need to pass the serializer explicitly:

     ```kotlin
     @ExperimentalSerializationApi